yorknouse/docs/pages/07-annual-events.md

 Point 5, once you're ready to go, change the year on line 29 - no need to change the enabled variable on line 30 as looks like I forgot to change it back at the end of last year anyway!

 Once it's all underway there's a script that you can run which will generate the "team of the week" that is shown on the fantasy football homepage based on the best scoring players from the previous week, so I'll dig out what that is and let you know later on.

+### Ideas
+Some form of WordPress plugin and new code in Fantasy Football could make things so much more manageable and require a lot less code editing.

+## Freshers

+This is the last event of the year for us before team elections, but it is also the one where we have to make a big impression with new students.
+There is a mini-site which will be updated pretty much constantly from A-Level results day through to the end of Welcome Week.

+There are templates for the freshers site to update and develop from (but again with the new server and theme this will likely change).